Back to Health News & Stories

 Seek immediate medical attention if:

-• Your pain occurs as a result of an accident or fall
+• Your pain occurs due to an accident or fall

 • You heard a popping noise in the joint when you suffered your injury